fodare/Azure_Lessons/README.md

 # Azure_Lessons

-_A Readme file to help document my Azure services knowledge and lessons._
+_A README file to help document my Azure services knowledge and lessons._

-## Lesson 2: Azure cloud capablities.
+## Lesson 2: Azure cloud capabilities.

 ### New Terms: